 A selective box trawl is a trawl that is made up of 4 panels, a top panel, a lower panel and two side panels with these 4 panels carried right down to a 4 panel cod-end.
 A 4 panel net will natural take up a more open cross sectional shape compared to a 2 panel net and cod-end.
 This allows the catch more space to swim freely in thereby more time for the smaller ones to escape through the diamond meshes.
 It also gives more opportunity to include other selective devices to further improve either size selectivity or species selectivity.

-A coverless trawl has the top panel of the net cut back to allow the release of fish rising in front of the footrope.
+A coverless trawl has the top panel of the net cut back so that the headline and footrope are of similar length.
+This helps to allow the release of fish rising in front of the footrope.

 Demersal Trawl - General

-A cone shaped net that is towed on the seabed to target demersal fish species.
+A demersal trawl is a cone shaped net that is towed on the seabed to target demersal fish species.
 The mouth of the trawl is held open by a pair of trawl doors (Otter Boards)

 Demersal Trawl - Nephrops hopper trawl

-A nephrops trawl towed on the seabed, with the mouth held open by a pair of otter boards (trawl doors) designed and rigged to be towed over rough sebeds to target nephrops
+A nephrops trawl towed on the seabed, with the mouth held open by a pair of otter boards (trawl doors) designed and rigged to be towed over rough seabeds to target nephrops

 Demersal Trawl - Nephrops trawl